andygout/dramatis-api/README.md

 - Set Node to version specified in `.nvmrc`, which can be achieved by running `$ nvm use`.
 - Install node modules: `$ npm install`.
 - Compile code: `$ npm run build`.
-- Copy development environment variables from `.env-dev` into `.env` by running command `$ node transfer-env-dev`.
+- Copy development environment variables from `.env-dev` into `.env` by running command `$ npm run transfer-env-dev`.
 N.B.
 Values may need to be amended to match your specific local database configuration (see: [Database setup](https://github.com/andygout/theatrebase-api#user-content-database-setup)).

 ## Database setup
 - Download the [Neo4j Desktop app](https://neo4j.com/download) (the version of the Neo4j image in `docker/docker-compose.yml` will be a compatible version).